Together makes better health outcomes

 Step 3

-Step 3: After you have completed an event or idea, you might find it to be a challenging journey.
+Step 3: After you have completed an event or idea, you might find it challenging.
 It often takes time for people to engage and get involved.
 However, as time goes on, you’ll notice that more individuals are drawn to participate.
 Each person brings their own unique strengths and perspectives.
 Allow them to participate in their own special way.

 Step 4